 - No need for a queen excluder.
 As they build downward, she lays her eggs downward and leaves the top boxes for honey storage.

-Cons to Choosing The Warre Hive
+Cons of Choosing The Warre Hive

 - Although you only need to lift twice a year, it will make for some very heavy lifting.
 Adding boxes below in spring means having to lift the other boxes, usually two or three.
 This is further complicated because the bees are likely to have built comb from one top bar to the other, making it impossible to separate the boxes without doing some very serious damage to the comb.

-- Because of the “freedom of construction,” inspecting the hive if you suspect a problem is extremely cumbersome and can cause a lot of damage to the fragile frameless comb.
+- Because of the “freedom of construction,” inspecting the Warre hive if you suspect a problem is extremely cumbersome and can cause a lot of damage to the fragile frameless comb.

 The Warre hive is a fantastic beehive option for keeping bees naturally as long as you understand that all your observations will be limited to the entrance.